Orange Man (advertisement): Conception

 Britvic, who had acquired the Tango brand in 1988, were looking to radicalize Tango's image and advertising.
 They hired London-based advertising agency Howell Henry Chaldecott Lury and Partners (HHCL) to create a brand new television advertisement for the brand, which would form the basis of a new advertising campaign.
 HHCL, who had been operating since 1987, had earned a reputation in the business for breaking several norms in advertising and established an avant-garde theme in 1989, when, in launching the direct banking service, First Direct, aired two advertisements simultaneously on ITV and Channel 4, interrupting an Audi advert, one offering an optimistic and the other a pessimistic view, and a number of short, surreal spots in which the visual had little or nothing to do with the message.
-Orange Man was created by HHCL, using their staff Trevor Robinson OBE as art director, Al Young as copywriter, John Leach as planner, Axle Chaldecott and Steve Henry as creative directors and Matt Forrest as director.
+Orange Man was created by HHCL, using their staff Trevor Robinson OBE as art director, Al Young as copywriter, John Leach as planner, Axel Chaldecott and Steve Henry as creative directors and Matt Forrest as director.
 Production company Limelight also worked on the project.
 Robinson and Young were creative partners, and were "pretty anti-advertising in [their] mindsets" at the time because of their boredom and frustration with the industry norm of "cause and effect advertising", and were desperate to make a name for themselves after "spending what felt like eons trying to get into a West End agency."

 "We knew we had to do something bold, standout and memorable to make sure we didn't find ourselves back on the dole."

-— —Trevor Robinson referring to his and Al Young's motivation.
+— Trevor Robinson referring to his and Al Young's motivation.

 Robinson said that the nucleus of their idea for Orange Man came as a reaction to cause and effect advertising, and that he and the team decided to focus on word of mouth as their media, which was a reaction to Coca-Cola's big budget dominance in soft drink advertising.
 He told Channel 4 in 2000 that the advertisement was "meant to be taking the mickey out of other ads that were on the television at the time", comparing it to coffee advertisements where "they have a drink and go 'oh, whoopy' and flowers bloom," noting that Orange Man decided to "express this in a really OTT fashion".
 The idea for the advertisement originally started out as a joke, with Robinson recalling "We said how brilliant it would be if you had a drink and something shocking happened, but so quickly that nobody else saw it.
 We also had the idea that it was only when commentators rewound the film that you could see what had happened."
 The idea to use commentators in the advert was taken from another idea they had for another advert, but they decided to mash the two ideas together, a "cardinal sin in adland."
 One commentary considered the advertisement to be a riff "on the sort of sports commentary Andy Gray was bringing to the UK, with his video tapes and ranty shouting at the time."